Definition

 In the event surgery intervention is required the following post-op analgesia may be given:

-For mild to moderate pain: Banamine (flunixin meglumine), or carprofen.
+- For mild to moderate pain : Banamine (flunixin meglumine), Metacam (meloxicam), or carprofen.
 Do not use if a corticosteroid has already been prescribed.

 Refer to the Rat Medication Guide for information on medications.

-The goal in keeping an abscess open to drain is to prevent reaccumulation of pus, and allow the wound to heal from inside to outside.
+The goal in keeping an abscess open to drain is to prevent a reaccumulating of pus, and allow the wound to heal from inside to outside.

 Nursing Care

-Prevent using chlorhexiderm at a concentration of more than 1% or even more than once a day, since it will delay wound healing in granulating wound beds of abscess pockets.
+- Avoid using chlorhexidine at a concentration of more than 1% or even more than once a day, since it will delay wound healing in granulating wound beds of abscess pockets.
 Diluted solution should appear lighter than a robin’s egg blue.

 For those abscesses that require surgical intervention:

-Provide hospital cage in the event of surgery and during recouperation if there are concerns that their cage mates may groom wound site.
+- Provide hospital cage in the event of surgery and during recuperation if there are concerns that their cage mates may groom wound site.

-Provide high calorie foods or food supplements such as Nutri-Cal Paste, canned Ensure, soy or soy formula, during recouperation.
+- Provide high calorie foods or food supplements such as Nutri-Cal Paste, canned Ensure, soy or soy formula, during recuperation.

 Although abscesses can be persistent in returning, requiring additional treatment, many do resolve.